pensjonatus/flash-fiction/blog/pastrami.md

 ---
-title: 'Pastrami'
+title: Pastrami
 date: '2019-08-16'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I want a sandwich.
 I want the bread to be white and crunchy, and I want a lot of